namtran166/BootcampNotes/README.md

 When an user with this username already exists in our database, a 400 Bad Request response will be sent back, alongside with this message:
 ```
 {
-    "message": "A user with that username already exists"
+    "message": "A user with that username already exists."
 }
 ```
 When there is some unexpected error within our internal server, a 500 Internal Server Error response will be returned, and you should upload the bug for us to fix!